-It’s broken into 3 phases.
+It’s broken into 3 phases that you’re going to work your way through with the help of this site.
 At each step, you’ll be given exercises, suggestions for next steps, and links to posts and resources to help you move forward.

 Phase 1: Setting up The Basics